 See Class Attendance Policy, Refunds: Tuition, p.
 33, and Title IV Student Financial Aid, p.
 35.

 Quincy University students may take a Leave of Absence from the University for up to ONE full year.
-This leave of absence guarantees that these students will not have to reapply to the University when they return, and they will remain under their entry-year level catalog requirements.

 EVALUATION/GRADING

 The following is the system of grading used at Quincy University for graduate programs: